The Tableau Server 9 admin views are a massive improvement on those of Tableau 8.

-2. Drag the dimension [started_at_local] to the columns shelf, on top of the existing [created_at_local].
-Make sure it’s set to Exact Date and Continuous.
+2. Drag the dimension [started_at_local] to the columns shelf, on top of the existing [created_at_local], replacing the [created_at_local] field.
+Set it to Exact Date and Continuous.

-4. Now the kick off time ([created_at_local]) has gone from the view, I still want to see it so will bring it back in the form of a reference line.
+4. Now the “queue entry” time ([created_at_local]) has gone from the view.
+I still want to see it so will bring it back in the form of a reference line.
 Drag the dimension [created_at_local] to the ‘All’ Marks Detail shelf setting it to Exact Date and Continuous

 5. Right click on the X axis to add a Reference Line and select the value [created_at_local].
 This should be a Line – Per Pane reference line.
 Personally I remove the label and also remove the fill.
 Leaving it at the default Minimum is fine.

-Once complete the worksheet should now look something like this, with the affected fields crudely circled:
+Once complete the worksheet should now look something like this, with the altered fields crudely circled: